 - Giving magnesium or potassium through a vein

-- Stopping medications, such as theophylline, which can increase the heart rate
+- Stopping medicines, such as theophylline, which can increase heart rate

 - Taking medicines to slow the heart rate (if the heart rate is too fast), such as calcium channel blockers (verapamil, diltiazem) or beta-blockers